Shorting in Speculative Markets: Equilibrium Price

 meaning that the cost of shorting is higher than the cost of going long.
-An \emph{admissible} portfolio $\Phi$ for an agent is a bounded\footnote{ Boundedness could be replaced by suitable integrability conditions without altering our results. }, progressively measurable process, and we write $\cA$ for the collection of all these portfolios.
+An \emph{admissible} portfolio for an agent is a bounded\footnote{ Boundedness could be replaced by suitable integrability conditions without altering our results. } process $\Phi$, and we write $\cA$ for the collection of all these portfolios.
 The value $\Phi(t)$ indicates the number of units of the security held by the agent at time~$t$, and this number can be negative in the case of a short position.
 Given a (semimartingale) price process $P$, agent $i$ seeks to maximize the expected net payoff\footnote{ To ensure that the expectation is well-defined a priori, we set $E_{i}[Y]:=-\infty$ whenever $E_{i}[\min\{0,Y\}]=-\infty$, for any random variable $Y$.
 For the processes $P$ that occur in our results below, \eqref{eq:expectedNetPayoff} will be finite for any $\Phi\in\cA$. }

 here the first integral represents the profit-and-loss from trading and the second integral is the cumulative cost-of-carry incurred.
-Criterion \eqref{eq:expectedNetPayoff} can be rationalized by assuming that agents have access to borrowing and lending at a zero interest rate and that the cost function $c$ is measured in the unit of account but it can also be taken as a primitive utility function.\footnote{By adding notation we could accommodate a constant non-zero interest rate or discount rate.} An admissible portfolio $\Phi_{i}$ will be called \emph{optimal} for agents of type $i$ if it maximizes~\eqref{eq:expectedNetPayoff} over all $\Phi\in\cA$.
+Criterion \eqref{eq:expectedNetPayoff} can be rationalized by assuming that agents have access to borrowing and lending at a zero interest rate and that the cost function $c$ is measured in the unit of account but it can also be taken as a primitive utility function.
+We take interest rates as exogenous because most bubbles affect only part of the capital markets and have limited effect on rates.
+The assumption that this exogenous rate equals zero is made to simplify the notation.
+We account for that in our discussions by referring for instance to the case where $c(y)=0$ for $y\ge 0$ as a constant (rather than zero) marginal cost of being long.
+An admissible portfolio $\Phi_{i}$ will be called \emph{optimal} for agents of type $i$ if it maximizes~\eqref{eq:expectedNetPayoff} over all $\Phi\in\cA$.
 We will examine symmetric equilibria in which agents of the same type choose the same portfolio.